The History of the Uber Accident in San Francisco

-The tech start-up promised to radically change the way we get from one place to another.
-However, several high profile Uber accidents here in San Francisco - the home of the rideshare revolution - highlight the very real danger of relying on drivers who are not professionals.
+As a rideshare startup, Uber promised to radically change the way we get from one place to another.
+However, several high profile Uber accidents in San Francisco - the home of the rideshare revolution - highlight the very real danger of relying on drivers who are not professionals.

-While some Uber accidents in San Francisco are laughable (like the Uber driver who got stuck on a on a pedestrian staircase), some are tragic and leave families shattered.
+While some Uber accidents in San Francisco are laughable (like the Uber driver who got stuck on a pedestrian staircase), some are tragic and leave families shattered.

-Sadly, the long history of Uber accidents in San Francisco stretches far back—almost to the birth of the company itself.
+Sadly, Uber has a long history of accidents in San Francisco, Oakland, and surrounding communities here in the Bay area.
 And while many people say that Uber offers safe alternative transportation, the paying public should not be fooled into thinking that Uber is a professional transportation service.

-One of the first fatal Uber accidents in San Francisco happened in 2014 and forced lawmakers, Uber executives, and the public in general to reconsider how we all must view ridesharing.
+One of the first fatal Uber accidents in San Francisco happened in 2014 and forced lawmakers, Uber executives, and the general public to reconsider how we all must view ridesharing.

-The family took Uber to court and eventually won a landmark verdict which forced Uber to rewrite its insurance policy to include coverage for victims injured in Uber accidents while drivers had their apps open whether or not they had a paying passenger in the vehicle at the time.
+The family took Uber to court and eventually won a landmark verdict, forcing Uber to rewrite its insurance policy to include coverage for victims injured in Uber accidents while drivers had their apps open whether or not they had a paying passenger in the vehicle at the time.